larammerce/docs/8.x/theme-development/directories.md

 [[toc]]

 There are many different moving parts that come together to make the Larammerce platform work.
-In fact, in a larammerce structure, all system natures are part of directories.
+In fact, in a larammerce structure, all system natures are part of directoriest. so, all categories and web pages are directories, otherwise they are objects of the article or product type.

 ### Directory structure
 The entire Larammerce philosophy revolves around having directories objects.